About recommendation systems (3/3)

 nbreco

 This figure shows the percentage of recommendations that contains at least a given number of good recommended products (e.g. products liked by user).
 It first gives the percentage of good recommendations (according to the definition I gave in a previous post).
-Our method clearly outperforms the random recommendation since we achieve a percentage greater than 95\% while the random recommendation only achieves less than 85\%.
+Our method clearly outperforms the random recommendation since we achieve a percentage greater than $latex 95\%$ while the random recommendation only achieves less than $latex 85\%$.
 Moreover, we can see that our recommendation scheme also provides higher order good recommendations (that is recommendation of several good products).
 On the other hand, random choices’ effectiveness drops quickly and it often fails to provide users with more than 2 good products.

 nbunk